Amazon S3 Storage Classes Explained

 - Replacement of analog media.

-You can save objects directly in Glacier or set a Lifecycle Policy on your S3 bucket to automatically archive data.
+You can save objects directly in Amazon S3 Flexible Retrieval or set a Lifecycle Policy on your S3 bucket to automatically archive data.

 Amazon Glacier Deep Archive